dbactual/thomaspaine/content/pages/resources/common-sense-and-the-american-revolution-by-harvey-kaye.md

 ---
-Title: 'Common Sense' and the American Revolution by Harvey Kaye
+title: \'Common Sense\' and the American Revolution by Harvey Kaye
 ---

    by Harvey Kaye